W.E.B. DuBois Home Site

 The W.E.B.
 DuBois Home Site, in Great Barrington, Massachusetts, is the birthplace of W.E.B.
 DuBois (1868-1963), a scholar and civil rights activist in the first half of the 20th century who was the first African-American to receive a doctorate from Harvard University.

+W.E.B.
 DuBois is remembered as a fierce advocate against the teachings of African-American educator Booker T. Washington.
 Though both African-American scholars worked to benefit humankind, they disagreed on which path to take.
-By visiting both of the areas where these gentlemen were born and lived (Massachusetts, Virginia and West Virginia), readers can get a better sense of the environments that framed their thinking as simply reading their words on a page only provides a partial view.
+By visiting both of the areas where these gentlemen were born and lived (Massachusetts, Virginia, and West Virginia), readers can get a better sense of the environments that influenced their thinking, as reading their written works provides only a partial view.

-Despite their different worlds and philosophies, they came together to collaborate on a book in 1907 entitled The Negro in the South, which is available as a free ebook through www.gutenberg.org.
-One wonders how they managed to handle this partnership despite their conflicting convictions.
+Despite their different worlds and philosophies, they came together to collaborate on a book in 1907 entitled The Negro in the South, which is available as a free ebook through https://www.gutenberg.org/ebooks.
+One wonders how they managed to handle this partnership given their conflicting convictions.

 This is the fifth stop on the Massachusetts Author Adventures Trail Part 2.